WhaleYogurt/GrapGunSim/README.md

 # GrapGunSim

 GrapGunSim is a Unity-based project that simulates a grappling gun in a 3D environment.
+Your goal is to launch yourself into floating orbs and crystals to collect points.
+You can also gain bonus points for throwing player models into the void

 ## Table of Contents